zarf-dev/proposals/0008-rework-inspect/README.md

 #### Story 1

 As a creator of Zarf packages, I want to make sure that the variables in my package are properly rendered with the expected values.
-I want to check this for both manifests and values files so I run `zarf dev inspect manifests path/to/package-dir --deploy-set=MY_VAR=my-val --flavor=my-flavor` and `zarf dev inspect values-files path/to/package-dir --deploy-set=MY_VAR=my-val --flavor=my-flavor`
+I want to check this for both manifests and values files so I run `zarf dev inspect manifests path/to/package-dir --create-set=MY_TEMPLATE=my-template-val --deploy-set=MY_VAR=my-val --flavor=my-flavor` and `zarf dev inspect values-files path/to/package-dir --deploy-set=MY_VAR=my-val --flavor=my-flavor`

 #### Story 2

 As a deployer of Zarf packages, I want to make sure that the variables in my package are properly rendered for both manifests and values files before I deploy so I run `zarf package inspect manifests zarf-package-podinfo-amd64.tar.zst --set=MY_VAR=my-val --components=my-optional-component` and `zarf package inspect values-files zarf-package-podinfo-amd64.tar.zst --set=MY_VAR=my-val --components=my-optional-component`

+#### Story 3

+As a creator of Zarf packages I want to see what my package definition will look like after templates, imports, and flavors are applied, with a simple invocation: `zarf dev inspect definition -f my-flavor --set=MY_TEMPLATE=my-val`

 ### Risks and Mitigations